 Banff Norquay Sightseeing Chairlift

-The sightseeing chairlift at Norquay takes guests on an open air ride to the summit of Mount Norquay.
+The sightseeing chairlift at Mt Norquay takes guests on an open air ride to the summit of Mount Norquay.
 Enjoy the unique perspective of the Bow Valley as you explore the network of viewing platforms, walking trails and restaurants.
 For the particularly daring, take on Mt Norquay’s gripping Via Ferrata adventures to climb even higher up the mountain on a series of metal rungs and ladders.

 Many hotels and tour operators offer package deals for meals, gondola admission, and tours.
 Gondolas remain open in the winter for sightseeing, however, be sure to dress warmly and pick a clear day!
-It is recommended to dress warmly, even in the summer – the air is cooler at altitude.
+It is recommended to dress warmly, even in the summer – the air is cooler at a higher altitude.